blackarrowsec/EAP_buster/README.md

 It should be noted that EAP_buster needs legitimate identities in order to start the 802.1X authentication process and get reliable results.

-If Protected Management Frames are not in use, EAP identites can be passively collected using sniffing tools such as [crEAP](https://github.com/Snizz/crEAP), just make sure you use a real identity and not an anonymous one.
+EAP identites can be passively collected using sniffing tools such as [crEAP](https://github.com/Snizz/crEAP), just make sure you use a real identity and not an anonymous one.

 Defensive usage
 ---------------